xu-ian/project-seal/doc/sprint1/SR1.md

 ## New User Stories

-* As a user, I want to create posts that also display my user information, so that other people are able to find out about me.
+* As a user, I want to create posts that also display my user information, so that other people are able to find out more about me.
 * As a user, I want to be recognized in the client after I've logged in, so that I can access other resources under my account.
 * As a user, I want all features to be in one branch, so that I can navigate through the website easily.